erpnet/ErpNet.FP/README.md

 You can list and [download the binaries for ErpNet.FP.Server]:

 ### Windows 32/64 Service Installer (.MSI) ** New **
-- All Windows versions, from Windows XP SP2 and up are supported.
 - [Prerequisites for ErpNet.FP on Windows](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites).
 - There is no need for .Net installation.
 - Everything that is needed is included in the MSI installer.